Archive Outlook Emails

 - Change the code to include the Mail box Name and Folder Name from where you need to Read and Export the mails.

-- To execute this code, press F5.
+To execute this code, press F5.
 All the mails from the mentioned Mailbox and folder will be downloaded to Excel.
-To export the mail message uncomment the last line inside the loop.
+To export the mail message/body, remove comment from the last line inside the loop.

 This code does not download Attachments from Mails.
 It will export only text content.
 For more information on downloading attachment to a system folder, you can get to know by reading this post “Outlook Attachments”.